Passports and Visas

 It is important that you know what visa requirements will apply to you so that you can prepare for this well in advance.
 Many consulates, for instance, now require that students appear in person to apply for their visa.
 Some students even take these visa requirements into consideration when choosing the country where they want to go when spending a summer, semester, or year abroad.

 If you need a student visa, applying for it can be an involved process that requires your careful attention.
 You should begin to do research about the student visa requirements for the country or countries you will be visiting and living in even before you know you have been accepted to your program.
-Gathering the required documentation for your student visa can take as much or more time than your study abroad application itself.
+Gathering the required documentation for your student visa can take as much or more time than your education abroad application itself.

 Passports Are the First Step in International Travel and Applying for Entry!